 Yes, living in a community means your roommate must also be a part of that same community.

 Can I defer the $350 initial housing payment?

-Students who qualify and choose to waive their admission application fee and/or Advance Tuition fee may also choose to defer their initial University Housing payment—this means the $350 initial housing payment will go to your fall term bill and may be covered by financial aid or scholarships.
+Students who qualify and choose to waive their admission application fee may also choose to defer their initial housing payment—this means the $350 initial housing payment will go to your fall term bill and may be covered by financial aid or scholarships.

 For those who qualify, an option to defer will be included in the online payment registration process.
 Deferrals have the same financial commitment as payments and must follow the same cancellation guidelines.
 Please contact University Housing for more information.